siheming/mspypeline/doc/source/gallery.rst

   treated with tumor growth factor (TGF-β) and three replicates remained unstimulated.
 For each of the twelve samples that were prepared for the MS analysis, two **technical replicates** were measured resulting in a total number of 24 probes.
 With this experimental arrangement, a multilayered analysis design was established.
-| For the analysis by the ``mspypeline``, where samples are organized in a tree structure and addressed via their
+| For the analysis by ``mspypeline``, where samples are organized in a tree structure and addressed via their
   :ref:`level of analysis depth <analysis-design>`, the two cell lines correspond to the lowest **level 0**, to which six samples can be assigned each.
 In the next higher **level 1** of the analysis design, the two groups from level 0 are further subdivided by their treatment condition such that there are now four different groups "H1975_unst",